-HACA is firmly committed to improving the quality of life for its residents and providing deeply affordable housing to extremely low to moderately low income individuals and families.
-Through the Rental Assistance Demonstration (RAD) program, HACA will continue to own its properties and provide its residents with expanded choices and opportunities.
+Conversion of Public Housing under Rental Assistance Demonstration (RAD) Program opportunities.
 HACA will also have the ability to evaluate and immediately address many needed capital improvements and provide additional amenities currently not offered in its public housing portfolio.
 HACA will continue to serve the same population, provide workforce development, health & wellness, and educational programs/assistance, as well as access new funding sources for property and amenity improvements.
 The RAD program offers HACA an opportunity to transition from its current public housing funding platform to a more stable, predictable and sustainable funding source, the Project Based Rental Assistance (PBRA) program, administered by HUD.
 The same families who are eligible today for public housing will be eligible for the PBRA program.